jchambers/jeospatial/README.md

 Jeospatial is a simple geospatial point database library for Java.
 It aims to provide an easy-to-use and reasonably-high-performance set of tools for solving the _k_-nearest-neighbor problem on the earth's surface.

 Geospatial point databases in this library are implemented using [vantage point trees](http://pnylab.com/pny/papers/vptree/main.html) (or vp-trees), which are a data structure that performs binary space partitioning on a metric space.
 Construction of a geospatial point database executes in _O(n log(n))_ time and searches against that database execute in _O(log(n))_ time.
-As a practical point of reference, it takes about a second and a half to construct a vp-tree that contains roughly 30,000 geospatial points on a 2007 MacBook Pro, and about three seconds to execute 10,000 searches against that tree (for a search throughput of about 3,000 searches/second).
+As a practical point of reference, it takes about a second and a half to construct a vp-tree that contains roughly 30,000 geospatial points on a 2007 MacBook Pro, and about two seconds to execute 10,000 searches against that tree (for a search throughput of about 5,000 searches/second).
 By contrast, it takes between 300 and 400 milliseconds to sort a list of those 30,000 points by distance from a query point (for a search throughput of 2-3 searches/second).

 ## Major concepts